aeoncloud/100-Days-of-Code-in-Python/Day 1/README.md

 ## Learning Outcome
 Project 1: Print into the world!

-Wrote my very first program in Python to print a message in the console
+Wrote my very first program in Python to print a message in the console.

 https://replit.com/@deveshincloud/day-1of100-days-of-code-in-Python